-According to the American Cancer Society, in the U.S. nearly 400 people are saved from cancer every single day.
-460 of every 100,000 people is diagnosed with cancer annually.
+According to the American Cancer Society, in the U.S., nearly 400 people are saved from cancer every single day.
+460 of every 100,000 people are diagnosed with cancer annually.
 Of those 460 people, about 174 people die from it.
 In our lifetimes, 40.6 percent of all men and women will receive a cancer diagnosis.
 Approximately 13,400,000 Americans are living with cancer right now.
 66.1 percent of those diagnosed with cancer will survive.

 Here, you can find the underwriting guidelines and the possibility of getting coverage.
-You can find questionnaires for specific types of cancers which will allow us to evaluate your cancer and let you know what options are available to you and your family.
+You can find questionnaires for specific types of cancers, which will allow us to evaluate your cancer and let you know what options are available to you and your family.

 What is Cancer?